-If your university’s mobile app already includes utilities and features your students need access to on a daily basis–such as dining details, shuttle schedules, indoor and outdoor maps, and course information–you’re off to a great start.
+If your university’s mobile app already includes resources for students to manage their day-to-day routines—including dining details, shuttle schedules, indoor and outdoor maps, and course information—you’re off to a great start.
 But now it’s time to add a little “life” to your campus app with modules for clubs, organizations or virtually any special program.
 Providing up-to-date, real-time information for any student activity is a sure-fire way to keep students engaged and guarantee that they come to rely on your app as a central information hub.

 Today, with easy-to-use app assembly systems, mobile teams can even delegate admin privileges to non-technical students and staff so they can build their own apps for any purpose.
 These apps can still reside within the central campus app and seamlessly integrate with existing app resources like maps, directories, social feeds and more, creating a true one-stop shop for campus life.
 The ability to delegate dramatically reduces the mobile burden on IT, and also makes the most of a university’s mobile investment.

-Here’s some inspiration on ways you can incorporate Student Life into your campus app:
+Here are use cases to inspire you to incorporate Student Life into your campus app:

 - Different campus clubs or organizations can create their own apps with information like meeting times, dues, and upcoming events specifically tailored to the clubs’ members.